Essential Supplements for Pregnancy

 Because you can't out-supplement a crappy diet, get your food choices in order then start taking the appropriate supplements.
 When you are eating your nutrients, you are getting them in the proper ratio and with other nutrients that make them easier to absorb and utilize.
 Read Liz Wolf's Eat the Yolks for more information on this.
 However, because our food quality is worse than what it used to be, it is a good idea to add supplements to your diet, especially during pregnancy.
 The only caveat is, spend the money on quality.
 Otherwise you are not only wasting your money, you could be jeopardizing your health.
 Every mom or mom-to-be should consider taking these supplements.

 Take a high quality, whole food based multi vitamin.
 Here's the problem with most prenatal vitamins.
 They contain folic acid rather than folate.
 Folic acid is a synthetic vitamin that has minimal impact on neural tube defects.
-Folate is found naturally in foods and is great for baby development.
+Folate is found naturally in foods and is great for baby development You'll typically see it as "methyltetrahydrofolate" in supplements.
 Worried about iron?
 Make sure you are eating enough high quality red meat, pork, seafood and leafy greens.
 Also, make sure you are getting enough vitamin C (see below) so you can better absorb the iron.
-I love Douglas Lab's Ultra Preventative X.
+I love Douglas Lab's Ultra Preventative X and Metagenic's PhytoMulti.

 DHA is an essentially fatty acid.
 That means that your body can't make it like it can many other nutrients, but you need to eat it or supplement it.
 There are 3 forms of omega 3 fatty acids: DHA, EPA and ALA.
 EPA is great for reducing inflammation.
 ALA is from plant sources and is difficult for humans to use so it must be converted into DHA or EPA.
 DHA is essential for neurological and visual development.
 It can be found in fish or eggs, but really should be supplemented, as well.